 One-way flights from Addis to Mekele on Ethiopian Airlines cost USD $75 (booked through our tour operator).
 The three-day, two-night excursion through Ethio Tours cost USD $300/person, inclusive of meals, guide, accommodation, and transportation.

-The Ethopian Highlands are a region of Africa unlike any other, home to golden-maned monkeys, rare wolves, and ancient, frescoed churches carved from rock.
+The Ethiopian Plateau is a region of Africa unlike any other, home to golden-maned monkeys, Ethiopian wolves, and ancient, frescoed churches carved from rock.